einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

    over f (over fishN fishE)
 ```

-Here we see why we needed the toss transformation defined earlier, and begin to appreciate the ingenious design of the fish.
+Here we see why we needed the **toss** transformation defined earlier, and begin to appreciate the ingenious design of the fish.

-The second building block we’ll need is called tile u.
+The second building block we'll need is called tile **u**.
 It looks like this:

 TODO: The u tile